pavelhoral/wrensec-docs/Java-Style-Guide.md

 ## 7. Javadoc
 ### 7.1 Formatting
 #### 7.1.1 General form
-The _basic_ formatting of Javadoc blocks is as seen in this example:
+The _basic_ formatting of Javadoc blocks is as seen in this example (additional empty lines added for emphasis):

 ```Java
 /**